cbayonao/laboratoria/README.md

-# laboratoria
+# Firebase Login, Signup and Wall build in React, Bootstrap and Firebase.

-This repo if for build the tecnical test of Laboratoria
+Project for build a Login, Signup, and wall.